julienco03/recipe-app-api/README.md

 - Swagger
 - GitHub Actions

-[Here](https://www.udemy.com/course/django-python-advanced/) do you find the corresponding course on Udemy.
+You can find the corresponding course on Udemy [here](https://www.udemy.com/course/django-python-advanced/).